All Products

 for (String text : textArray) {

-// Send text segments and receive binary audio in real time from the onEvent method of the callback interface.
+// Send text fragments and get the binary audio in real time in the onEvent method of the callback interface.

 synthesizer.streamingCall(text);